Table of Contents

 - Bronchoscopy (in cases of possible hemoptysis)

-- Detecting thrush and Candida albicans in cases of immunosuppression or immune deficiency, respectively
+- Tests to detect thrush and Candida albicans in cases of immunosuppression or immune deficiency, respectively

 Diseases similar to acute bronchitis

 As a rule, acute bronchitis is easy to diagnose and does not require any far-reaching considerations with regard to differential diagnoses.
-One has to, however, differentiate between acute bronchitis and the following conditions at any rate:
+It is important, however, to differentiate between acute bronchitis and the following conditions:

 |Differential diagnoses||Exclusion measures|

-With regard to differential diagnoses, close attention should be paid in cases of recurrent bronchitis as this may point toward chronic bronchitis but also toward diminished immunological defense.
+Close attention should be paid to cases of recurrent bronchitis, as these may point toward chronic bronchitis but also toward diminished immunological defense.
 Further considerations regarding differential diagnoses should include the following: